odoo/owl/doc/tools/devtools_guide.md

 The second button is used to clear all the events that have been recorded.
 The select can be used to switch between the tree view (which shows the causality between renders) and the events log view which simply displays the events in the exact order they were triggered.
 In this view, you can expand the create, update and destroy events which reveals the component that initiated the event.
+Also, a transition line will appear each time a new animation frame has been loaded between events.

 <img src="screenshots/events_log.png"/>